 Plowing operations begin when a minimum of three (3) inches of snow accumulates on the ground.
 The Department of Public Works has 13 vehicles equipped to plow snow.
 The main objective during the snow storm is to keep roads passable.
-At the end of the storm, the plows begin to push back the want to wait until the roads have been plowed clear before clearing the entrance of their driveways.
+At the end of the storm, the plows begin to push back the amassed snow to the edge of the pavement.
+Residents may want to wait until the roads have been plowed clear before clearing the entrance of their driveways.
 If snow banks need to be pushed back further because of heavy build-up on the road side, we will attempt to do so following a storm given the availability of manpower and equipment.